 This collection are just to get you going if you have a good local book or guide you will be able to find more and depending how much time you have in Mumbai.
 You will discover other enjoyable attractions and locations in and around the Mumbai vicinity of India.

-Mumbai is a fairly simple location to get around, once you have your bearings and know a couple of local landmarks it should become pretty simple.
-You can cover a lot of the city as a pedestrian but ensure not to venture into unknown territory at night.
-If you wish to cover larger distances across Mumbai there are a number of transport options.
+Mumbai is not a difficult city to navigate, once you have your bearings and know a couple of local landmarks it should become pretty simple.
+You can cover a lot of the city as a pedestrian but be sure to stick to popular and familiar areas after dark.
+If you want to travel greater distances across Mumbai there are a few more options.
 Mumbai has a small Metro system consisting on 1 line and 12 stations.
-There is a city wide bus system where tickets can be purchases to cover multiple journeys.
-There is also the alternative to use Mumbai Taxis, where the driver can offer up local knowledge.
+There are safe and reliable buses where passes can be bought to include multiple trips on more than one day.
+If your own wheels are required why not hire a Rental Car at Mumbai Chhatrapati Shivaji Airport, there is also the option to use Mumbai Taxis, where you can seek local knowledge from your driver.
 What ever method you use to explore Mumbai ensure you see as much of it as you can.

 If you plan to stay in Mumbai for a period longer than one day you will need to find a suitable place to stay.
 Mumbai offers a broad range of places to stay these includes high end, deluxed locations to more modest hotels, B&Bs and hostels.
 If you are in town on business ensure that the hotel you pick has suitable facilities and is in the right area for your meetings as the traffic in Mumbai can result in problems at certain times of the day.
 If you are looking for a prestigious hotel to stay at there is a selection of top chain and independent hotels.
 Mumbai also offers an excellent array of lower star hotel options that provide basic but suitable facilities for travellers.
 If you don't have a large budget there is a number of hostels and guest houses in the city which are a fine place to sleep overnight.
 Whichever type of accommodation you select in Mumbai ensure you take time to seek out deals that are available on countless travel web sites, often these are out of season or when a home sports team isn't playing a game.